VE Day 75 - At Home

 We’ll Meet Again

-As we stay at home for VE Day on Friday 8 May and celebration events have been postponed or cancelled, we can still celebrate peace and commemorate those who fought for our freedom 75 years ago.
+We stayed at home for VE Day on Friday 8 May 2020 and celebration events were postponed or cancelled due to Covid-19.
+But we nonetheless celebrated peace and commemorated those who fought for our freedom 75 years ago.

-Here are some ways that we can all join together, until we are able to meet again.
+Here are some ways that we were able to join together, until we are able to meet again.

 1945 VE Day street party photos